Skip to content

 By America's Blood Centers

-Recommendations or guidelines for red blood cell transfusion are available.
-The Red Blood Cell (RBC) 2023 Transfusion Association for the Advancement of Blood & Biotherapies (AABB) International Guidelines have been published.
-They appear in the Journal of the American Medical Association (JAMA) and aim to describe recommendations “for [the] use of RBC transfusion in adults and children.”
+Updated guidelines in the form of blood transfusion strategy recommendations are available.
+The blood transfusion recommendations have been published and are titled “The Red Blood Cell (RBC) 2023 Transfusion Association for the Advancement of Blood & Biotherapies (AABB) International Guidelines.”
+The guidelines for red blood cell transfusion appear in the Journal of the American Medical Association (JAMA) as the blood transfusion recommendations describe the use “for [the] use of RBC transfusion in adults and children.”

 • “[f]or hospitalized, hemodynamically stable adult patients, should clinicians transfuse with a restrictive strategy (typical hemoglobin level <7-8 g/dL) vs. a liberal strategy (typical hemoglobin level <9-10 g/dL)?